shayes20/is565-tool/README.md

 ## Proof-of-value

-- Here is the proof of value for the project:

 We have developed a VPN server that allows us to monitor and manage the live connections from different locations.
 This project has several benefits, such as:

 - It enhances the security and privacy of our VPN users by preventing unauthorized access or leakage of sensitive data.